jefferyharrell/Captioner/DETAILED_SPEC.md

 - **Detail View**: Clicking a thumbnail shows the full-size image and a text area for editing the caption.
 - **Rescan Button**: Triggers `/rescan` endpoint and refreshes gallery after a short delay.
 - **Responsive Design**: Usable on all modern browsers; basic accessibility (alt text = caption > filename > blank).
-- **No upload/delete UI**: Images are added by placing them in the backend folder.
+- **No upload/delete UI**: Images are uniquely identified by their SHA-256 hash.

 ### API Integration
 - All API calls expect and handle standardized error responses.